Do you know what is pullet chicken? Is it different from a hen? If so, how? In this definitive guide, you will know all about pullets.

 Pullet chickens have a bright red comb. | Mature hens have a dull, pink to red color comb. |

-The beak and nostrils in pullets are well aligned and single color. | The beak and nostril in hens are bent and discoloration. |
+The beak and nostrils in pullets are well aligned and single color. | The beaks and nostrils in hens are bent and discoloration. |

 The legs of the pullet are clean and smooth.
-They have no injuries and scales. | The mature hen legs look smaller than compared to their body.
-Swollen and leg color is not uniform. |
+They have no injuries and scales. | The pullet vent is wet, clean, and bright in appearance. |

-The pullet vent is wet, clean and bright in appearance. | The vent of a mature hen is mostly dry having light pink, white, and gray color. |
+The vent of a mature hen is mostly dry, having light pink, white, and gray colors. | The beaks and nostrils in hens are bent and discolored. |

 Pullet eggs are very small in size. | Mature hen’s eggs are jumbo to large in size.
 Egg size depends on un breed of the chicken. |

-Pullets are very active, but they’re not too savvy with how to stay away from predators. | The mature hens are well-trained, and they mostly know all the signs of predators. |
+Pullets are very active, but they’re not too savvy with how to stay away from predators. | On average, a pullet cost around $8-10. |

 On average a pullet cost around $8-10. | A matured hen cost around $5-7. |

-Poultry raisers who don’t want to go through the brooding and breeding process buying a good quality of pullet is the best idea.
+Buying a good quality pullet is best for poultry raisers who don’t want to go through the brooding and breeding process.

 You can also buy 17-week-old fully prepared-to-lay pullets.
 They may start developing eggs a few weeks after you purchase them.